-The CRC processed collections totaling \$64.4 million.
-A total of \$56.8 million of these payments were direct payments (that is, checks received from debtors), and the CRC processed \$7.6 million in collections from the Department of the Treasury on delinquent debts.
-In addition, \$5.1 million in excess collections were identified and refunded to the identified debtors.
+The CRC's net collections totaled \$149.6 million in FY 2015.
+This amount includes mistaken payments identified through the end of FY 2015 (collection efforts will continue into FY 2016 for mistaken payments identified in FY 2015).
+A total of \$144.21 million of these payments were direct payments (that is, checks received from debtors).
+During FY 2015 the CRC processed \$10.08 million in collections from the Department of the Treasury on delinquent debts.
+In addition, \$4.6 million in excess collections were identified and refunded to the identified debtors.
 Excess collections can occur when the Treasury offsets against a payment due to the debtor by another Federal program at the same time that a debtor makes direct payment to the CRC.